Lazarius2160/Projet_P5_Trousseau_Camba/README.md

    The DJI M100 is a quadrotor drone which needs a kinetic ROS version to work with hector_quadrotor.
 However the simulation can be done on Melodic (just need to add a pluging to hector).
    Able to work in collision free mode, can be piloted or given a nav goal on rviz.
-   Customisable : some worlds already integrated (collision sphere, search and rescue...)
+   Customisable : some worlds already integrated (collision sphere, search and rescue...).
+   SWitching to ROS Melodic is possible if a plugin to convert hector_quadrotor is used.

 2. How it works :

    Simulate the drone in Gazebo and visualize informations through Rviz.
+   The DJI_m100_controller class represents the DJI M100 hardware in Gazebo for the gazebo_ros_control plugin during SITL.
    The drone would then be piloted through a logitech_gamepad.launch or xbox_controller.launch for the Xbox gamepads controllers.
 To controll it with the keyboard     need to launch :
    `python hector_keyboard_teleop/src/hector_keyboard_teleop.py`
    And move it with : w - Forward, a - Left, s - Reverse, d - Right, z - Climb up, c - Climb down, . - Stop